jwinn03/jwinn03.github.io/projects/2025-10-29-bluetooth-pedal.md

 So, I decided, "how expensive can it actually be to build one of these?"
 I thought it would be an interesting project to try and replicate a real, actually existing product and see for myself what goes (or doesn't go) into it.

 I started by coming up with what the essential components must be.
-These included
+These included:

 - A rechargeable Lithium-ion battery and charging circuit.
 For the latter, I went with [this](https://www.adafruit.com/product/1944) module from Adafruit, since it handles both charging and boosting the 3.7V voltage from the battery to the 5V needed for the ESP32.
 - A Bluetooth module